-- (2) Represents cash-based vested and exercisable stock appreciation rights ("SAR") as of December 31, 2020, awarded to our CEO as LTIP for the year ended December 31, 2014 by the Compensation Committee, under the FTI Consulting, Inc. 2009 Omnibus Incentive Compensation Plan (the "2009 Plan"), with a grant date of April 1, 2014.
+- (2) Represents cash-based vested and exercisable SARs as of December 31, 2021, awarded to our CEO as LTIP for the year ended December 31, 2014 by the Compensation Committee, under the FTI Consulting, Inc. 2009 Omnibus Incentive Compensation Plan (the "2009 Plan"), with a grant date of April 1, 2014.
 SARs represent the right to receive an amount of cash upon exercise equal to (a) the difference between (i) the fair market value of a share of Common Stock on the applicable exercise date and (ii) the base price of \$34.26 per share, multiplied by (b) the number of SARs exercised by the holder on such date.
 The SARs became fully vested and exercisable as of April 1, 2017. - (3) Represents option shares that may be acquired upon exercise of the vested and exercisable stock options, which were awarded to certain NEOs as LTIP for the year ended December 31, 2015 by the Compensation Committee under the 2009 Plan, with a grant date of March 1, 2015.
 The stock options represent the right to acquire option shares following the applicable vesting date, upon exercise and payment of the exercise price, equal to the number of option shares for which the applicable stock option is being exercised by the holder on such date.
 The stock options became fully vested and exercisable as of March 1, 2018. - (4) Represents option shares that may be acquired upon exercise of the vested and exercisable stock options, which were awarded to certain NEOs as LTIP for the year ended December 31, 2016 by the Compensation Committee under the 2009 Plan, with a grant date of March 1, 2016.
 The stock options represent the right to acquire option shares following the applicable vesting date upon exercise and payment of the exercise price, equal to the number of option shares for which the applicable stock option is being exercised by the holder on such date.
 Such stock options became fully vested and exercisable as of March 1, 2019. - (5) Represents option shares that may be acquired upon exercise of the vested and exercisable portions of the stock options, which were awarded to the NEOs as LTIP for the year ended December 31, 2017 by the Compensation Committee under the 2009 Plan, with a grant date of March 6, 2017.
 The stock options represent the right to acquire option shares following the applicable vesting date upon exercise and payment of the exercise price, equal to the number of option shares for which the stock option is being exercised by the holder on such date.
-Such stock options became fully vested and exercisable as of March 6, 2020. - (6) Represents the unvested RSA, which was awarded to our CEO as 2018 LTIP by the Compensation Committee under the FTI Consulting, Inc. 2017 Omnibus Incentive Compensation Plan (the "2017 Plan"), with a grant date of March 12, 2018.
-Such RSAs became fully vested as of March 12, 2021. - (7) Represents the target number of unearned Performance RSUs, which were awarded to our CEO as 2018 LTIP by the Compensation Committee under the 2017 Plan, with a grant date of March 12, 2018 (subject to performance conditions based on Relative TSR for the three-year performance measurement period beginning January 1, 2018 and ended December 31, 2020).
-The following table sets forth the maximum number of Performance RSUs awarded to our CEO by the Compensation Committee on March 12, 2018:
+Such stock options became fully vested and exercisable as of March 6, 2020. - (6) Represents the unvested RSAs, which were awarded to our NEOs as LTIP for the year ended December 31, 2019 ("2019 LTIP") by the Compensation Committee under the 2017 Plan, with a grant date of March 13, 2019.
+Such unvested RSAs became fully vested as of March 13, 2022. - (7) Represents the target number of Performance RSUs, which were awarded to our NEOs as 2019 LTIP by the Compensation Committee under the 2017 Plan, with a grant date of March 13, 2019 (subject to performance conditions based on Relative TSR).
+For the applicable three-year performance measurement period beginning January 1, 2019 and ended December 31, 2021, the Company achieved Relative TSR performance at the maximum level.
+The following table sets forth the number of shares of Common Stock on account of the Performance RSUs that were issued to our NEOs on February 18, 2022: